-Under these regulations following products/services may be offered.
+Under these Regulations following products/services may be offered.

 - Opening and maintaining a BB Account.
-A BB account can be opened and operated by a customer with a bank through use of BB channels.
+A BB account can be opened and operated by a customer with a bank through the use of BB channels.
 Banks may associate such account to a particular branch or to a centralized branchless banking unit.
 Account capabilities/limits are commensurate with the level of customer due diligence (CDD) and KYC procedures the customer has undergone.
-Risk based KYC and CDD structure is explained in the relevant section of these regulations. - Account-to-account Fund transfer: Customers may transfer funds to/from their BB account from/to their other pre-registered accounts (current/saving bank accounts, loan limit accounts, credit card accounts etc.) - Person-to-person Fund Transfers: Customer can transfer funds from/to their BB or regular account to/from BB or regular accounts of same or some other bank (depending on the model capabilities) or to mobile numbers of other non-BB account holders. - Cash-in and Cash-out: Customers may deposit and withdraw funds to/from their BB account using a variety of options including bank-branch counters, ATM machines and authorized agent locations.
+Risk based KYC and CDD structure is explained in the relevant section of these Regulations. - Account-to-account Fund Transfer: Customers can transfer funds to/from their BB account from/to their other pre-registered/regular accounts (current/saving bank accounts, loan limit accounts, credit card accounts etc.) - Account-to-Person Fund Transfer: Customers can transfer funds from their BB account to other non-BB accountholders.
+The transaction limits and KYC requirements are explained in relevant section of these Regulations. - Person-to-person Fund Transfer: Any person without a BB account can also transfer funds to any other non BB accountholder.
+The transaction limits and KYC requirements are explained in relevant section of these Regulations. - Cash-in and Cash-out: Customers can deposit and withdraw funds to/from their BB account using a variety of options including bank-branch counters, ATM machines and authorized agent locations. - Bill Payments: A BB account can also be used to pay utility bills (e.g. Gas, Electricity, Phone etc.) However, the amount of payment of utility bills shall not be counted as part of existing transaction limits allowed to BB accountholders. - Merchant Payments: Customers can use a BB account to make payments for purchases of goods and/or services.